 Veritas Winery Family Gets Creative at Flying Fox Vineyard

 A unique addition to the area’s wine offerings, the Vermouth series was the brainchild of Emily who was looking to augment the tried-and-true wines that Flying Fox Vineyard has perfected over the course of its existence.
 “I was looking at ways to put our thumbprint on the winery as our own as well as on the wine I’ve made throughout the years,” says Emily.

 A self-proclaimed Vermouth proponent, the answer seemed straightforward.
 “I have always loved Vermouth.
 I like the reverse cocktail—a lot of Vermouth and splash of something else.”
 It seems that customers and the industry agree, too.
 Only in the second year of production, all four of the seasonal vermouths sold out in 2018.

-While Emily and Elliott are now experts on the subtle variances of herbs, roots and produce, Emily admits that wasn’t always the case, saying, “Now I speak about it as though everyone should know the difference between angelica and wormwood, but it took us quite a while to figure out the difference between porous root and all the bitters.”
+While Emily and Elliott are now experts on the subtle variances of herbs, roots and produce in fortified wines, Emily admits that wasn’t always the case, saying, “Now I speak about it as though everyone should know the difference between angelica and wormwood, but it took us quite a while to figure out the difference between porous root and all the bitters.”

 Bitters are what most people associate with Vermouth and the basic flavor that it brings to a traditional cocktail, which makes it an essential part of the botanical profile.
 That being said, bitters aren’t typically consumed by most people.
 So, while it was a learning curve, it was a welcome one.
 “All the bitters are very distinct.
 It trained our palates a lot and taught us a great deal about different flavors we usually don’t see anymore, which was really fun,” Emily says.
 “As we were going into this, the design element was really important to us because not a lot of people know what Vermouth is.
 So, we felt like we really had to be expressive on the label, and not in words.”